eaglerock1337/marks.dev/site/storytime.md

 This guy's response absolutely floored me, that to this day, I still don't believe it.
 Here it is, in verbatim:

 >"No, my name is spelled correctly.
-However, most people spell Jeffrey with R-E-Y, so I type it like that because it would log me on better that way."
+However, most people spell Jeffrey with R-E-Y, so I type it that way because I thought it would log me on better."

 At this point, with my head *literally* in my hands, I have to ask this guy, "Can you please try spelling your name correctly?"
 After a few seconds, he remarks "Yes!
 That worked!
 Thanks so much for your help!"